VictorCallejas/FB_MMHM/README.md

 ```

 ### Models
-We developed two types of base models, one that directly uses features from a pretrained Faster R-CNN network as Uniter, Visualbert... (**Pure Multimodal**) and other type of model were we remove the lineal projection from Faster R-CNN extracted features to transformer embedding space by using directly Visual Genome Objects and Atributes dictionary.(**Multimodal text**)
+We developed two types of base models, one that directly uses features from a pretrained Faster R-CNN network as Uniter, Visualbert... (**Pure Multimodal**) and other type of model were we remove the lineal projection from Faster R-CNN extracted features to transformer embedding space by using directly Visual Genome Objects and Atributes dictionary(**Multimodal text**).

 #### Pure Multimodal